 Neither, of course.
 If I was completely out of ink and needed to print something for a client, then the trip to Staples or Best Buy was probably the best.
 If I was just low and needed to ensure I had a ready replacement for when it was needed then the 30 second Amazon online order was the most efficient for me (I could have probably done something similar online with Staples or Best Buy).

 When we get stuck in doing things we feel are “always … far superior” the use of “always” is a good indicator that we need to look closely at the activity or process.
-Often it’s the case that we need to move aways from “always” and adopt appropriate activities for different clients and situations.
+Often it’s the case that we need to move away from “always” and adopt appropriate activities for different clients and situations.
 When I hear that there’s only one way to do something it is very often a key reason why a team or organization is not doing well.

 As the situation or environment changes, we need to keep up and respond appropriately.
 There are a lot of fundamentals that we will not want to change (honesty, quality, respect for individuals, etc.) but there are other approaches that inevitably must give way to changes in the way people operate.
 If we don’t keep up with our customers and their needs, we risk being run over by the changes and having our “always” approach becoming an anchor on our performance.